-- a) Firstly, children in local authority care will be awarded a place. - b) Children with a brother or sister attending The Canterbury Academy (Primary and Secondary phase) when the child starts.
-In this context, 'brother or sister' means a child who lives as a brother or sister in the same house, including natural brothers and sisters, adopted siblings, stepbrothers or sisters and foster brothers and sisters. - c) Ability at sport or performing arts as determined by trial, audition and references. - d) Health and Special Access Reasons Medical, health, social and special access reasons will be applied in accordance with the academy's legal obligations, in particular those under the Equality Act 2010.
+- a) Firstly, children in local authority care will be awarded a place. - b) Places are then awarded to children on roll at The Canterbury Academy (Secondary phase) at the time of application for a place in the sixth form - c) Children with a brother or sister attending The Canterbury Academy (Primary and Secondary phase) when the child starts.
+In this context, 'brother or sister' means a child who lives as a brother or sister in the same house, including natural brothers and sisters, adopted siblings, stepbrothers or sisters and foster brothers and sisters. - d) Ability at sport or performing arts as determined by trial, audition and references. - e) Health and Special Access Reasons Medical, health, social and special access reasons will be applied in accordance with the academy's legal obligations, in particular those under the Equality Act 2010.
 Priority will be given to those children whose mental or physical impairment means they have a demonstrable and significant need to attend The Canterbury Academy.
 Equally this priority will apply to children whose parents'/guardians' physical or mental health or social needs mean that they have a demonstrable and significant need to attend this particular academy.
 Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a special connection between these needs and The Canterbury Academy.

-- e) Nearness of children's homes to school The academy uses the measurements provided by the local authority who use the distance between the child's permanent home address and the school, measured in a straight line using Ordnance Survey address point data.
+- f) Nearness of children's homes to school The academy uses the measurements provided by the local authority who use the distance between the child's permanent home address and the school, measured in a straight line using Ordnance Survey address point data.
 Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by Ordnance Survey.
 The same address point on the school site is used for everybody.
 A child's home is considered to be a residential property that is the child's only or main residence (not an address at which the child may sometimes stay or sleep) and which is either owned by the child's parent, parents or guardian or leased or rented to them under a lease or written rental agreement.
 Where partners live apart but share responsibility for the child, and the child lives at two different addresses during the week, we will regard the home address as the one at which the child sleeps for the majority of week days.
 A block of flats has a single address point reference, so applicants living in the same block will be regarded as living the same distance away from the academy.
 In the unlikely event that two or more children live in the same block or have the same distance and in all other ways have equal eligibility for the last available place at the academy, the names will be allocated a number and drawn randomly to decide which child should be given the place.
-An area map is available at www.canterbury.kent.sch.uk. - f) The tie-breaker for all arrangements will be distance.
+An area map is available at www.canterbury.kent.sch.uk. - g) The tie-breaker for all arrangements will be distance.
 In a tiebreaker situation the proximity of an applicant's home to the academy will be the decider.
 If in the event that more than one applicant lives the same distance from home to the academy (as measured by the local authority), then a random selection will be applied.